Crochet a Japanese Eggplant: Step-by-Step Guide

 Have you ever tried crocheting a Japanese eggplant?
 It's such a fun and unique project to work on!
 The elongated shape of the eggplant lends itself perfectly to crochet stitches, creating a cute and quirky finished product.
 Whether you're a beginner or an experienced crocheter, making a Japanese eggplant can be a delightful and relaxing creative endeavor.

-Worsted weight acrylic yarn
+- Worsted weight acrylic yarn (purple and green)

-Size F (3.75 mm) hook
+- Size F (3.75 mm) hook

-Polyester fiber fill
+- Polyester fiber fill

-Yarn needle
+- Yarn needle

-Clip to keep place
+- Clip to keep place

-Scissors
+- Scissors

-Work in continuous rounds
+Work in Continuous Rounds

 - Chain 2